til

 $ dos2unix ~/.fzf/shell/key-bindings.bash

-And you are go to go…
+And you are good to go…

 <ctrl>-r